 Major funding for the U.S. CMS contributions, operations and research programs comes from the U.S. Department of Energy.
 The National Science Foundation (NSF) also supports several U.S. institutes working on the CMS project; this funding was previously managed through Princeton University and is currently handled by Cornell University.

-The current US CMS collaboration Chair is Meenakshi Narain (Brown U) and the Deputy Chair is Sarah Eno (U Maryland).
+The current US CMS collaboration Chair is Robin Erbacher (University of California, Davis) and the Deputy Chair is Sudhir Malik (University of Puerto Rico-Mayaguez).

 The current US CMS program manager is Lothar Bauerdick (FNAL).

 The USCMS upgrade project is managed by Steve Nahn (FNAL) with Vaia Papdimitrou (FNAL) and Anders Ryd (Cornell U) as deputies.